 The cost of all these schemes is charged to the income statement for the period concerned and the assets of all these schemes are held separately from those of the Group.
 Under the MPFEOS, the employer's contribution is not reduced by contributions forfeited by those employees who leave the scheme prior to vesting fully in the contributions.
-Under the MPFS, the employer's contribution is reduced by contributions forfeited by those employees who leave the scheme prior to vesting fully in the contributions.
+Under the MPFS, the employer's contribution is reduced by those employees who leave the scheme prior to vesting fully in the contributions who leave the scheme prior to vesting fully in the contributions.